 1.2.2 Other uses

 There are some other systems in operation in few countries.
 In nine countries, the band is currently used by applications operated in services different from audio broadcasting: Fixed Service (6 countries), Mobile Service (3 countries), Ground and Wall probing Radar (1 country), Radio Astronomy (1 country), Aeronautical Mobile Service (aeronautical telemetry) (1 country).
 These uses are generally limited to sub-parts only of the 1452-1492 MHz band.
 Some of the countries indicated in their response to the ECC survey carried out in the late 2010 – early 2011 on the future use of the 1452-1492 MHz band that those mentioned different uses will continue until an already fixed date (1 country) or once digital radio will be implemented (2 countries) or until the band is used by multimedia services (1 country).

+In one country, the whole 1452-1492 MHz band is licensed until 2023 (renewable) for terrestrial applications under technology neutral technical conditions of usage.